Frequently Asked Questions

 Can OHSU faculty apply for grants through the Community Partnership Program?

 OHSU employees, students, divisions or departments are not eligible to apply.
-If an OHSU representative is interested in the Community Partnership Program, please email KnightCancerCRO@ohsu.edu to learn more about opportunities to consult with awardees.
+If an OHSU representative is interested in the Community Partnership Program, email KnightCancerCRO@ohsu.edu to learn more about opportunities to consult with grantees.

 Are there geographic restrictions?